flutter/website/src/desktop.md

 ## Beta Snapshot in stable channel

-To make it easier to try out desktop support for Flutter, we are shipping a snapshot of Flutter beta channel’s desktop support in Flutter 2 stable.
+To make it easier to try out desktop support for Flutter, we are shipping a snapshot of Flutter's desktop beta on the stable channel.
 This means that you can easily try desktop support without needing to switch to the Flutter beta channel.
 However, the snapshot included in the stable channel